RX-M/kubecon-eu-2019/README.md

 ubuntu@ip-172-31-45-121:~/kubecon-eu-2019$
 ```

 Steps 1-9 are found in the respective subdirectory (step01, step02, step03, ...).
-Each step will follow on the heals of
+Each step will follow on the heels of
 the last so you can keep all of your work in this directory if you like.
 Each step has a `starter` directory you can use
 to begin at that step if you didn't have time to finish the last step.